 Mr. Cox is principal of Wendell Cox Consultancy, an international public policy firm.
 He has consulted for government and private organizations in the United States, the United Kingdom, France, Canada, Australia, and New Zealand and for scores of public policy organizations.
 He served as a visiting professor at the Conservatoire National des Arts et Metiers, a national university located in central Paris and has delivered guest lectures such as at Tongji University, (Shanghai), Cairo University, the University of Toronto, the University of Paris, the University of Sydney.

-Mr. Cox was appointed by Mayor Tom Bradley to three terms on the Los Angeles County Transportation Commission, where he authored the tax amendment that provided the initial funding for building light rail and the subway.
+Los Angeles Mayor Tom Bradley appointed him to three terms on the Los Angeles County Transportation Commission (LACTC), serving from 1977 to 1985.
+LACTC was the top public policy authority on public transport and highways in the nation’s largest county.
+Out of 11 LACTC members, Mr. Cox was the only non-elected official.
+While at LACTC he authored the tax amendment that provided the initial funding for building light rail (“Blue” Line) and the subway (“Red” Line).
 He was elected chairman of the American Public Transit Association Planning and Policy Committee (comprised of transit planning department officials) and the American Public Transit Association Governing Boards Committee (comprise of transit board members).

 Mr. Cox is a prolific writer and popular public speaker.
 He is the author of scores of monographs and book chapters addressing urban sprawl and smart growth, transportation, mass transit, congestion, and demographic trends.
 He has addressed hundreds of audiences at major industry and academic conferences, international symposia, and government-sponsored seminars.
 He always receives high marks for his enthusiastic and challenging presentations.